feaser/libmicroblt/README.md

-# microlibblt
+# MicroLibBLT
-A microcontroller optimized version of LibOpenBLT
+A microcontroller optimized version of LibOpenBLT.